 In this case, each integral is separately integrated to the given relative_tolerance.

-Avoiding precision loss near limits of integration in definite integrals are small, most of the probability mass is lumped near zero and one.
+Avoiding precision loss near limits of integration in definite integrals

 If care is not taken, the quadrature can suffer from numerical loss of precision near the endpoints of definite integrals.